ume01234/school-projects/ar-face-filter/README.en.md

 # AR Face Filter
+An AR app using Mediapipe and OpenCV to apply face filters.

 ## ✔︎ Overview

 A product developed as part of a class on AR technology.
 This is a real-time AR application that automatically applies filters to the user's face.
 Users can switch between filters (cat, crown, hat, cat ears, etc.) using keyboard input.